-Budgeted cost: £149,489
+Budgeted cost: £174,264

-Activity Evidence that supports this approach Challenge number(s) addressed Attendance - appointment of a fulltime School Home Support Officer Improved attendance is a huge factor that influences the success of disadvantaged students.
+Activity Evidence that supports this approach Challenge number(s) addressed Attendance - employment of a School Home Support Officer Improved attendance is a huge factor that influences the success of disadvantaged students.
 There is a strong correlation between high attendance and success.
-2. Counselling and mentoring Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-1. Careers.
+2 Counselling and mentoring Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+1, 2 Careers.
 Vocational provision Aspirations Intervention - To meet their aspirations about careers, university, and further education, pupils often require good educational outcomes.
 Raising aspirations is therefore often believed to incentivise improved attainment.
-1, 5.
-Education plat- forms to enrich homework Homework - allows students to develop fluency discover and increase knowledge.
+1, 2 Education plat- forms to enrich homework Homework - allows students to develop fluency, discover and increase knowledge.
 Homework that is linked to classroom work tends to be more effective.
 In particular, studies that included feedback on homework had higher impacts on learning.
-1, 3

-Pastoral Support Pastoral support encourages parental engagement allows support their child's learning.
-Social and Emotional Learning seeks to intervene to support student learning.
-1, 2 Welfare Team Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-1, 5 Parental Meetings, now parental contact due to Covid 19 to raise aspirations.
-Encouragement for parents to support their child's learning.
-Social and Emotional Learning seeks to intervene to support student learning.
-5. Homework Club Extending the school day and underpinning learning through homework.
+1, 3 Pastoral Support Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+1, 2 Welfare Team Social and emotional learning approaches have a positive impact, on average, of 4 months' additional 1, 2 progress in academic outcomes over the course of an academic year.
+Parental Engagement and Meetings Encouragement and support for parents to support in their child's learning.
+5 Homework Club Extending the school day and underpinning learning through homework.
 Homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
-1, 3, 4 Feedback.
-Re-emphasise and embed marking PP students' books first.
-Feedback is fundamental to improving Students' learning.
+1, 3 Feedback Feedback is fundamental to improving Students' learning.
 It redirects or refocuses the learner's actions to achieve a goal, by aligning effort and activity with an outcome.
 It can be about the output or outcome of the task the process of the task the student's management of their learning or self-regulation.
-1, 6.
-Period 9 Lessons and Early Classes.
+1, 4 Period 9 Lessons and Early Classes.
 Extending the school day to meet students' needs and to expand capabilities.
 Programmes that extend school time have a positive impact on students.
 Before and after school programmes with a clear structure, a strong link to the curriculum, and well-qualified and well-trained staff are more clearly linked to academic benefits than other types of extended hours provision.
 1,3.
-Provide uniform so that we offer an inclusive school.
-Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
-1, 5.
+Provide support for uniform / PE kit acquisition Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
+2, 5 Inclusion in the enhanced extra curricular programme Extracurricular activities can have a positive impact on students wellbeing, their wider skill development and schooling experience.
+3

-Total budgeted cost: £ 264,589
+Total budgeted cost: £311,190